Mini-XML 4.0 Programming Manual

 mxmlElementGetAttr

-Get an attribute.
+Get the value of an attribute.

 const char *mxmlElementGetAttr(mxml_node_t *node, const char *name);